 Many factors go into finding the perfect dresses for your bridesmaids!
 What do you want your bridesmaids to wear?
 Ball gowns?
 Evening gowns?
-Follow the tips provided below to discover how to choose bridesmaids dresses when shopping around in bridal shops and boutiques for your bridesmaids.
+Follow the tips provided below to discover how to choose bridesmaids' dresses when shopping around in bridal shops and boutiques for your bridesmaids.
+You could also shop for dresses online.
 Additionally, find tips for staying on budget, which we are sure your bridesmaids will appreciate.

 How to Choose Bridesmaid Dresses - General Tips